sbu-python-class/python-science/content/10-testing/more-pytest.md

 We'll look at an example with a NumPy array

-* We always want the array to exist for our tests, so we'll use `setup_method()` to create the array
+* We'll use xunit-style setup/teardown methods to store the array as a class member

-* Using a class means that we can access the array created in setup from our class.
+  * This way we don't have to ask for it in each of the tests

 * We'll use NumPy's own assertion functions: https://numpy.org/doc/stable/reference/routines.testing.html